-A level Mathematics provides a thorough grounding in the mathematical tools and techniques often needed in the workplace.
-It provides a foundation for further studies in a variety of subjects including Science, Engineering and Economics subjects.
+A-level Mathematics provides a thorough grounding in the mathematical tools and techniques often needed in the workplace.
+It provides a foundation for further studies in a variety of subjects including Science, Engineering and Economics.

-A good base in Mathematics is essential – preferably an A or B at GCSE level – along with an enthusiastic interest in the subject and a determination to work hard.
+A good base in Mathematics is essential – preferably grade 7 or above at GCSE – along with an enthusiastic interest in the subject and a determination to work hard.

-To progress onto A2 Mathematics, it is important that you have satisfactorily completed the AS course.
+To progress onto second year Mathematics, it is important that you have satisfactorily completed the AS course.

-Mathematical applications make up the remaining third of the qualification and there are various options to suit the particular needs of individual students.
+Mathematical applications make up the remaining third of the qualification and these are compulsory for every examination board.
+These are Mechanics and Statistics:

 Mechanics – forces, energy, motion.